Cornish Main Line: History

 The impecunious West Cornwall company sold its railway to the more powerful broad gauge Associated Companies, dominated by the Great Western Railway, and the new owners converted the West Cornwall line to broad gauge.
 Through goods trains started running in 1866 and passenger trains in 1867.

-The Associated Companies merged into the Great Western Railway, and in 1892 the Great Western converted all its broad gauge track to standard gauge, a process called the gauge conversion.
+The Associated Companies merged into the Great Western Railway and, in 1892, the Great Western converted all its broad gauge track to standard gauge, a process called the gauge conversion.

-Both the West Cornwall and the Cornwall railways had been built cheaply and had numerous timber trestle viaducts; these were cheap to build but very expensive to maintain, as the timber decayed, and the iconic viaducts were eventually all reconstructed in masonry or masonry and wrought iron, or in a few cases by-passed.
-Those on the Cornwall Railway section are described at Cornwall Railway viaducts.
+Both the West Cornwall and the Cornwall railways had numerous timber trestle viaducts; these were cheap to build but very expensive to maintain, as the timber decayed.
+The iconic Cornwall Railway viaducts were eventually all reconstructed in masonry, masonry and wrought iron, or sometimes by-passed.

-The most iconic structure on the route, however, is the Royal Albert Bridge spanning the River Tamar and opened in 1859; it remains in use to the present day.
+The most iconic structure on the route, however, is the Royal Albert Bridge spanning the river Tamar, which was opened in 1859; it remains in use to the present day.

-During the later decades of the nineteenth century and the first half of the twentieth, the Great Western Railway was famous for providing transport to holiday destinations in Cornwall, and there were numerous branch lines served from the Cornish main line giving access to the resorts.
+During the later decades of the 19th century and the first half of the 20th, the Great Western Railway was famous for providing transport to holiday destinations in Cornwall and there were numerous branch lines served from the Cornish Main Line giving access to the resorts.
 The physical limitations of the steeply graded line imposed severe problems during the busiest times, not least for goods train operation.
-Equally famous was the line’s use for transporting vegetable produce from Cornwall, famously broccoli and cauliflower, and cut flowers from the Isles of Scilly.
+Equally famous was the line’s use for transporting vegetable produce from Cornwall, including broccoli and cauliflower, and cut flowers from the Isles of Scilly.

-To cope with the increasing traffic the line was gradually doubled between 1893 and 1930.
+To cope with the increasing traffic, the line was gradually doubled between 1893 and 1930.